 French Riviera – the playground to the rich and famous provides a layer of sophistication and excitement to visiting the beaches.
 Not just popular as a Mediterranean mecca in the southern region of France.
 The Provincial regions of the Cote d’Azur offer both small and large towns and coastal hillside villages featuring cafes, bars, and world-famous annual festivals.

 Normandy – The northern coastal region of France boarding the English Channel is most visited for its connection to the D-Day landings.
 But that barely scratches the surface of the local experiences.
-Viewing the sites of cobblestoned Bayeux, Caan, and Mont St. Michele and sampling the local cheeses and Calvados cider will open secrets you never imagined you would find here.
+Viewing the sites of cobblestoned Bayeux, Caan, and Mont St. Michel and sampling the local cheeses and Calvados cider will open secrets you never imagined you would find here.

 Wine regions – Wine has been part of the culture of France for hundreds of years.
 Visiting France can offer insight into some of the largest and oldest wine industries in the world.
 An opportunity to pair the wines of Burgundy, the Loire Valley, and Bordeaux with local dining pleasures while stepping back in time to explore historic cities.